JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/example5.md

 keep_rows = map(x -> maximum(x) >= 10000, eachrow(assay(se2, "first_assay")))
 se2 = se2[keep_rows, :]

-# filter features by that are native to the sampling site
+# filter features that are native to the sampling site
 keep_rows = map(x -> x == "true", rowdata(se2)[!, :native])
 se2 = se2[keep_rows, :]

-# filter samples that contain mpre than 15000 reads
+# filter samples that contain more than 15000 reads
 keep_cols = map(x -> sum(x) > 15000, eachcol(assay(se2, "second_assay")))
 se2 = se2[:, keep_cols]
 ```

 ## Toolkit to manipulate DataFrames

-The following commands come with _DataFrames.jl_ (apart from the last one) and can help you prepare the raw files and ass into a SummarizedExperiment.
+The following commands come with _DataFrames.jl_ (apart from the last one) and can help you prepare and shape the raw files into a SummarizedExperiment.

 - rename!
 - replace!